hypre-space/hypredrive/interfaces/julia/README.md

 If neither environment variable is set, the package next checks the Julia artifact named `hypredrive_mpi_trampoline` in `Artifacts.toml`.
-The artifact contains the HYPREDRV Julia bridge built against MPItrampoline; MPItrampoline itself comes from `MPItrampoline_jll`.
+The artifact contains the HYPREDRV Julia bridge and its platform MPI linkage.
+Linux and macOS builds use `MPItrampoline_jll`; Windows builds use `MicrosoftMPI_jll`.
 The committed `Artifacts.toml` is empty until release tarballs are bound, so source checkouts fall through to the build-tree and `Libdl.find_library` fallbacks.

 ## Example